These chocolate chip banana cookies are soft, chewy, and delicious. Perfect for packing in lunches!

-Last week we took a belated and much-needed vacation to Grand Haven, Michigan.
+Last week we took a belated and much-needed vacation to the west side of our state.
 We did something new this time, we rented an apartment rather than staying in a hotel.
 It was such a good choice for us!
 One of the most stressful things for me when we are on vacation is worrying about finding safe places to eat.
 It’s so tricky when you are dealing with food allergies – not every place is as careful as I’d like them to be.

-Before we left, I decided to bake some cookies for the road.
+Before we left, I decided to bake some chocolate chip banana cookies for the road.
 What’s a road trip without cookies, right?

 These are SUPER simple.
-I used a ripe banana (lots of brown spots on the peel, but not total mush inside – like #5 or #6 in this photo), gives these chocolate chip banana cookies great flavor.
+Using a ripe banana (lots of brown spots on the peel, but not total mush inside – like #5 or #6 in this photo), gives these chocolate chip banana cookies great flavor.
 I used gluten free flour (the Enjoy Life all-purpose blend), and they held together very nicely.
 These would also work well with spelt flour or all-purpose flour, or another gluten free flour blend, like Namaste Perfect Flour.

 - 1 ripe banana